garrandall/popular-music-data/tracks/what-can-i-say-boz-scaggs.md

 Please, please, what can I say?
 (What can I do?)
 (What can I do?)
-Oooh, what can I do
+Oh, what can I do
 (What can I say?)
 What can I say, baby?
 (What can I say?)